akhilsaini/aws-csa-2017/README.md

 <details>
 <summary>Performance Efficiency : WAF Third Pillar</summary>

 Focuses on how to use computing requirements efficiently to meet business needs.
 How to manage efficiency as demand changes and technology evolves.
 Constantly question current architecture vis-a-vi current available services

 ### Design Principles

   - Democratize advanced technologies.
 Team can consume advanced technologies as services instead of building expertise.
 E.g. DynamoDB, Machine Learning.
 Etc.
   - Go global in minutes.
   - Use server-less architecture

 ### Areas of Performance Efficiency

-  - Compute
+  - Compute.

-  - Storage
+  - Storage.

-  - Database
+  - Database.

-  - Space-time trade off
+  - Space-time trade off.

 ### Best Practices

-  - Compute – choose the right kind of server – CPU intensive or Memory intensive.
+#### Compute – choose the right kind of server – CPU intensive or Memory intensive.

 How do you select appropriate instance type?